The 7 Best Multi-Effects Guitar Processor Pedals

 One of the strengths of Line 6 has been any other products than their amplifiers.
-That statement might shock some readers, but I can’t stand a lot of their amplifiers.
-What Line 6 does really well is their pedal range, their old audio interfaces, and now their Helix range of products.
+That statement might shock some readers, but I wouldn’t say I like many of their amplifiers.
+What Line 6 does well is its pedal range, its old audio interfaces, and now its Helix range of products.

-The Helix is arguably the best product Line 6 has ever made!
-I used to own one of the M13 pedals and the Helix is light years ahead of those older units.
+The Helix is easily the best product Line 6 has ever made!
+I used to own one of the M13 pedals, and the Helix is light years ahead of those older units.

 One of the major strengths of the Line 6 Helix is it sounds great in a live situation but is also a fantastic studio tool.
-Much like the Headrush, the Helix can be used straight to a PA system or directly to your favorite amplifier.
+Like the Headrush, the Helix can be used straight to a PA system or your favorite amplifier.

-Another huge advantage to the Helix is much like many of the other units in this article you can import third-party IRs.
+Another huge advantage to the Helix is much like many other units in this article.
+You can import third-party IRs.
 This allows you to shape the sound using official or created impulse responses.

-If you are a live player the Helix is one of the most functional units on the list.
-Editing sounds on the fly might not be quite as easy as with the Headrush, but it’s close.
-The touch screen functionality is a huge bonus as well.
+If you are a live player, the Helix is one of the most functional units on the list.
+Editing sounds on the fly might not be as easy as with the Headrush, but it’s close.
+The touchscreen functionality is a huge bonus as well.

-In my experience with the Helix, the more simple you keep the banks or effects the better the results.
-The same can said for the rest of the units on the list also.
+In my experience with the Helix, the simpler you keep the banks or effects, the better the results.
+The same can also be said for the rest of the units on the list.

 The build quality of the Helix is great.
-While I don’t think it feels as robust as the Headrush it’s not far behind it.
+While I don’t think it feels as robust as the Headrush, it’s not far behind.
 I couldn’t foresee any issues using this at gigs over and over.
 It will stand the test of time.

 4. Hotone Ampero

 The Hotone Ampero is a beast.
-It might be the best ‘bang for the buck’ unit on this list in many ways.
+It might be the best ‘bang for the buck unit on this list in many ways.
 One of the huge advantages is its form factor.
-The Hotone Ampero is smaller than the Helix and it has basically all of the same technology inside it.
-With the smaller size though, does come some limitations.
+The Hotone Ampero is smaller than the Helix and has basically all of the same technology inside it.
+With the smaller size, though, do come some limitations.

 Let’s start with what is great about the Hotone Ampero.
-The touch screen interface makes this a much easier unit to use than say the Mooer GE-200 (below).
+First, the touchscreen interface makes this a much easier unit to use than the Mooer GE-200 (below).
 The Ampero sounds great going into a sound card or PA system.
-The Build quality of the Ampero is amazing.
-This is a really premium product and you can tell as soon as you pick it up.
+Third, the Build quality of the Ampero is amazing.
+This is a premium product; you can tell as soon as you pick it up.

 One of the common limitations of almost every unit on this list is live playing functionality.
-Using the Ampero in a live situation requires you understand the unit quite well and how to tweak the presets as required.
-A huge benefit of the Ampero is the 3 analog controls on the front.
-The benefit of these three controls is you can adjust things a lot easier than on the GE-200 for example.
+Using the Ampero in a live situation requires you to understand the unit quite well and how to tweak the presets as required.
+Ampero’s three analog controls on the front are a huge benefit.
+The benefit of these three controls is you can adjust things a lot easier than on the GE-200, for example.
 I am not picking on the GE-200 either.
-I really like those units!
+I like those units!

-In terms of third-party IR’s, you have no issues importing them to the Ampero making this little unit quite the powerhouse.
-After using the Ampero for a few weeks I feel this is best suited to someone who is either required to play directly to a PA system or a home studio musician wanting to record quietly.
+In terms of third-party IRs, you have no issues importing them to the Ampero, making this little unit quite the powerhouse.
+However, after using the Ampero for a few weeks, I feel this is best suited to someone who is either required to play directly to a PA system or a home studio musician wanting to record quietly.

-Unlike a lot of other multi-effects units of its size, the Ampero features 2 x XLR outputs.
+Unlike many other multi-effects units of its size, the Ampero features 2 x XLR outputs.
 These balanced outputs are a very welcomed addition to the effects pedal.

-The Expression pedal on the ampero has the best grip-tape I have ever seen on a unit up until this point.
-All things considered, the Ampero is a total beast.
+The Expression pedal on the ampero has the best grip tape I have seen on a unit up until now.
+The Ampero is a total beast.